carcuevas/gcp_course/README.md

   *  All control info is encrypted
   *  All WAN traffic is encrypted automatically
   *  And they are starting to ecnrypt even all local traffic within data centers
+* there is some technogogy from which you can connect securely without using VPN called *BeyondCorp*